HMY Victoria and Albert (1899): Operational history

 Victoria and Albert was commissioned at Portsmouth 23 July 1901 by Commodore the Hon.
 Hedworth Lambton, who hoisted his broad pennant.
 Nearly all the ship's company of 230 men of the old Victoria and Albert were transferred to the new yacht, which with an additional 100 men had a company of 336.

 King Edward VII and Queen Alexandra visited their new yacht in early August 1901, and used it for the first time when crossing the English Channel on 9 August 1901 to attend the funeral in Germany of the King's sister, Empress Frederick.
 She was the base for the royal couple during the fleet review held at Spithead on 16 August 1902 for the coronation of King Edward VII.
 Following the review, the royal couple toured the West Coast of Scotland and visited the Isle of Man, before the Victoria and Albert took Queen Alexandra to Copenhagen for her annual autumn visit.
-In late 1902 she was docked for several months to be fitted with telescopic masts.
+In late 1902 she was docked for several months to be fitted with telescopic masts, and in January 1903 she was placed in dry-dock at Portsmouth to have her hull coated and painted and an overhaul of her under-water fittings.

 King Edward later used the yacht for summer cruises most years of his reign, visiting various countries in Europe.

 Victoria and Albert later served King George V, King Edward VIII and King George VI, and took part in two fleet reviews (in 1935 and the Coronation Review of the Fleet, 1937), but was withdrawn after the latter and decommissioned in 1939.
 She served as a depot ship during the Second World War, as an accommodation ship to HMS Excellent, and was broken up in 1954.
 During 1947, while moored alongside at Whale Island, her caretaker was Mr J.G.
 "Tom" Cox BEM, RN.
 He was responsible for the care of her contents, some of which were selected for eventual use in HMY Britannia.

 Although there were plans for a new yacht to be built these were suspended due to the outbreak of the Second World War.
 Eventually HMY Britannia replaced Victoria and Albert in 1954.